google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/permission-ux.md

 ![Owen Campbell-Moore's example of bad UX for push.](./images/ux-examples/owen/owen-bad-ux.png){: .device-image .center-image }

-No context as to what the notifications are for, if the user wanted to get a task done (i.e. check a flight or book a flight), this permission prompt gets in the way of that and secondly it's not a good look having a pop-up over the site.
+This approach provides no context as to why notifications are needed or useful to the user.
+The user is also blocked from achieving their original task (i.e. book a flight) by this permission prompt.

 ### Double Permission

-You may feel that your site has a clear need for push messaging and as a result want to ask the user for permission as soon as possible.
-An example of this sites that fit into this category are messaging sites or email clients.
-You receiving a message or email, show a notification.
+You may feel that your site has a clear use case for push messaging and as a result want to ask the user for permission as soon as possible.

+For example instant messaging and email clients.
+Showing a message for a new message or email is an established user experience across a range of platforms.

-In these cases, it's worth considering the double permission UX.
+For these category of apps, it's worth considering the double permission pattern.

+First show a fake permission prompt that your website controls, consisting of buttons to allow or ignore the permission request.
+If the user clicks allows, request permission, triggering the real browser permission prompt.

 With this approach you display a custom permission prompt in your web app which asks the user to enable notifications.
-By doing this the user can say enable or disable without risk of being permanently blocked.
+By doing this the user can chose enable or disable without your website running the risk of being permanently blocked.
 If the user selects enable on the custom UI, display the actual permission prompt, otherwise hide your custom pop-up and ask some other time.

 A good example of this is [Slack](https://slack.com/).
 They show a prompt at the top of their page once you've signed in asking if you'd like to enable notifications.